It’s easy to underestimate the power a great Facebook cover photo can have for your business.

 1. Make a collage featuring your store and products

-What: Wine Shoppe’s collage is a perfect example of how to show off your products and store in a non-salesy way.
+What: The Basketry’s collage is a perfect example of how to show off your products and store in a non-salesy way.
 The photos are eye catching, appealing, and very inviting.
 Making a collage is a simple yet fun way to show your fans what your shop looks like and give them a quick glimpse at some of your products.
-Knightsbridge Wine Shoppe also updates their cover photo regularly based on new upcoming events or season specials.
 Be sure to rotate your image to keep your content fresh!

 2. Show off your members or customers

-What: In this cover photo, Social Media Breakfast features some of their members during one of their forums.
+What: In this cover photo, Strong Women Strong Girls features some of their volunteers and the girls they mentor during an event.
 By highlighting a successful event, your loyal customers act as an endorsement for your outstanding business.
 Take advantage of your next event and snap a great shot.

 3. Display what you are all about

-What: The cover photo of the Yarmouth Chamber of Commerce inspires fans to visit the beautiful town of Yarmouth and the chamber of commerce.
-This view draws people in and encourages them to look into where that is and learn more about the business.
+What: The cover photo of the Greenlight Bookstore puts fans right in the middle of the activity of Brooklyn.
+The photo draws people in and encourages them to check out the location and learn more about the business.

-Not everyone is lucky enough to have a picturesque business location but photos of your storefront or business sign can make a wonderful cover photo.
+Not everyone is lucky enough to have an interesting or picturesque business location but photos of your storefront or business sign can make a wonderful cover photo.

 5. Introduce your employees